 Roadmap

-• Real-time activity indicator — tray icon color change when Claude is active
+- Real-time activity indicator — tray icon flashes when Claude is actively writing to the session file

-• Tool-call analytics — “Top 10 tool calls” stat
+- Tool-call analytics — “Top 10 tool calls” stat for the current session

-• Session search — keyword search across sessions
+- Session search — keyword search across all session files, with one-click resume

 Sources